-Sedgwick county leaders to discuss changes to current health order on Friday
+Sedgwick County leaders to discuss changes to current health order on Friday

-WICHITA, Kan (KSNW) – The current COVID-19 positive rate is down to 4.7 percent.
+WICHITA, Kan (KSNW) – The current COVID-19 positive rate is down to 4.7%.
 That’s the lowest it’s been since the last week of September.
 County leaders are set to meet on Friday to discuss the current health order which expires on March 20.

 County commissioner Pete Meitzner said he is pleased with the community’s role in lowering the positivity rate.
 The county manager says fewer restrictions could be on the way but ultimately it’s up to the health officer.